ayezabashir/ayezabashir/README.md

 <h3 align="center">Software Engineer || Frontend Developer</h3>

 # 💫 About Me:
-I am dedicated to honing my abilities and collaborating with experienced professionals to improve my skills.
-I take pride in my attention to detail and strive to deliver visually appealing and user-friendly interfaces.
-Committed to continuous learning and growth, I am excited to contribute to the development of innovative web applications. <br/><br/>
+I'm a frontend enthusiast with a Bachelor's degree in Software Engineering.
+Passionate about creating visually appealing and user-friendly interfaces, I thrive on refining the smallest design details to enhance user experiences.
+I'm committed to continuous learning, always exploring new ways to stay at the forefront of frontend technologies.
+Excited by innovation and driven by growth, I'm eager to contribute my skills to building modern web applications. <br/><br/>
 🌱 I’m currently learning ReactJs.<br>💬 Ask me about UI/UX, and front-end development.<br>⚡ AI is not dangerous

 <p><img src="https://komarev.com/ghpvc/?username=ayezabashir&color=green&style=for-the-badge&label=PROFILE+VIEWS" /></p>